mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

-This page highlights the most imporant Drupal and Islandora features relevant to the use of Workbench.
+This page highlights the most important Drupal and Islandora features relevant to the use of Workbench.
 Its audience is managers of Islandora repositories who want a primer on how Drupal, Islandora, and Workbench relate to each other.
+The ideas introduced here are documented in detail elsewhere in this site.

 This page is not intended to be a replacement for the [official Islandora documentation](https://islandora.github.io/documentation/), which provides comprehensive and detailed information about how Islandora works.

 Your feedback on the usefulness of this page is very important!
 Join the `#islandoraworkbench` channel in the [Islandora Slack](https://islandora.slack.com/join/shared_invite/zt-1ac9k1xs5-Hbeit2twqexyJCxZQg9ZBQ#/shared-invite/email), or leave a comment on [this Github issue](https://github.com/mjordan/islandora_workbench/issues/532).